If you’re your a bodybuilder like I am, you’ve probably realized that a most public gyms just won't cut it for you anymore.

 All of them are listed on their website, with tutorial videos and a useful filter for better browsing.

 You will also get the accessory rack completely free, like mentioned above.

-In fact, the M2 was designed specifically to bring a full gym experience and the ability to perform a full body workout to those who don’t have the space for one of their bigger options.
+In fact, the M2 was designed specifically to bring a full gym experience and the ability to perform as a full body workout machine to those who don’t have the space for one of their bigger options.

 They’ve certainly achieved it, as this piece of equipment can be used completely in rooms as small as 157 inches in length by 79 inches width and only requires 85 inches in height!
-If you live in an apartment or small space this could be the perfect bodybuilding apartment home gym.

 Once again, thanks to the multiple training stations, the M2 allows for two people to work out at the same time without getting in each other's way, even working different muscle groups!